Overview

 Prerequisites

-Before you build the BYOI flow, make sure you have:- Registered as a TEFCA subparticipant under Fasten with our QHIN.
+- Registered as a TEFCA subparticipant under Fasten with our QHIN.

 - An authorized CSP that can complete IAL2 identity proofing.